chrisclarkson/gel/README.md

 ```
 In the above table the allele structures are ranked by the number of reads supporting a given structure and the top two are taken as the alleles that will later be assigned to the EH repeat sizes.

+# Structure to an EH repeat size
+Having performed the initial annotation- one then needs to bind EH repeat sizes to the RC output and subsequently phase them.